 In 1529, Neld-Rac invoked a forbidden spell on all mortals of Bal-Kriav.
 This spell led a period of history called the Duplicity Period.
 The Balance punished him for his abuse of divine power and interference in mortal affairs.
 The punishment resulted in him being reduced from lesser power to a minor power.

 Neld-Rac has Artifice, Chaos, Madness and Shadow as his Divine Domains.
 Two of these are related by design.
 When he was a mortal, he loved building things with his hands, and when this reached its limits, he used necromancy, golem building techniques, magic and anything else to bring it to fruition.
-After passing through the Temple of Ascension, his soul-bound Torc of Maen Grirngrim interfered with the Asenscion ritual, making him a Higher Power, but also turning him into a shade; it would happen to all of that wearing these ancient relics.
+After passing through the Temple of Ascension, his soul-bound Torc of Maen Grirngrim interfered with the Asenscion ritual, making him a Higher Power, but also turning him into a Shade.
 Unable to use his hands, for a time he was driven mad.
-He took Madness as a divine domain, and after understanding its secrets, he mastered it, curing his bouts of insanity.
+He took Madness as a divine domain, and after understanding its secrets, he mastered it, curing his own bouts of insanity.

-Some refer to Neld-Rac as the Mad Seer or Mad Scientist.
+Some refer to Neld-Rac as the Mad Seer.